 Mauricio Armellini and Tim Pike – Bank of England

 A polemic against the misuse of big data models by a reformed hedge fund quant – the book’s subtitle, ‘how big data increases inequality and threatens democracy’, is a pretty good indicator of what is to come.
 Using examples from policing to insurance and teacher evaluation, she shows that the underlying models often encode and reinforce prejudices, rather than being the embodiment of objectivity often claimed for them.
-It’s very US focused, both in its examples and in its style (a half way decent copy writer could easily make it a third shorter), but it’s a good, simple and readable introduction to some important issues.
+It’s very US focused, both in its examples and in its style (a half way decent copy editor could easily make it a third shorter), but it’s a good, simple and readable introduction to some important issues.

 Cathy O’Neil – Weapons of Math Destruction

 An academic case study of the first year of the Cabinet Office Policy Lab, reflecting on how civil servants see design thinking and the emergence of a design culture for policy.
 That leads to some interesting reflections on the traditonal model (and culture) of policy making, the power of words (particularly when elegantly assembled), and the difficulty of introducing what may appear to be frivolity to the policy making process.

 Jocelyn Bailey and Peter Lloyd – Uscreates/University of Brighton

 Public services should be designed around the needs of users and to make best use of technology.
 The result will be improved productivity, the opportunity to break away from traditonal mindsets – and a quarter of a million fewer administrative jobs.

 Kate Laycock, Emilie Sundorph and Alexander Hitchcock – Reform

 Or, what should you do to remain gainfully employed?
 A question answered in ways optimised for slightly anxious readers of the Harvard Business Review, which essentially comes down to collaboration between machines and knowledge workers.